PaulBowden673/Projects-MP-MP1/README.md

 1. As a returning visiter, I want to see/hear and buy their music and/or merchandise.
 2. As a returning visiter, I want to read about the band.
-3. As a returning visiter and Music promoter, I want to contact the band and book them for gigs.

 ***Frequent Visitor***

 1. As a frequent visitor, I want to sign up to the newsletter so that I am emailed about performances or band updates.
 2. As a frequent visitor, I want to check for new albums/merchandise to purchse.
-3. As A frequent visitor, I want to contact the band and book them for gigs.

 ## Design
    ### Colour Scheme
    - The 3 main colours used on the site are Black, #fcfcfc (White) and #950808 (Dark red) which are appropriate.
    ### Typography
    - The Roboto font is the main font used throughout the whole site, with sans-serif as fallback in case the font doesn't load correctly.
 It is frequently used and easy to read.
    - The Anton font is used for headings throughout the site, with sans-serif fallback in case the font doesn't load correctly, it is optimised for a bold display on modern web browsers.
     ### Imagery
    - The images are striking and energetic, the Hero image is a logo designed by Mr Shiraz that they use for their band name.

 ## Wireframe Mockups